 I have come across business leaders who declared it very clear that they would want to see this initiative succeed.

 In seeing that many future leaders emerge in the organisation.
 Employees have opportunities to understand what their strengths and weaknesses are.

-Employees are allowed to work on their competencies for them to see growth in the organisation.
+Employees are allowed to work on their competencies for them to see growth in the organization.

 WHAT IS A COMPETENCY AND COMPETENCY FRAMEWORK?

-A competency is a fusion of skills, knowledge, attributes, and behaviour, which helps a worker play his role effectively in any organisation.
+A competency is a fusion of skills, knowledge, attributes, and behaviour, which helps a worker play his role effectively in any organization.